 After just four minutes, you'll feel the exhilaration of total exhaustion and soon notice an amazing improvement in your fitness.

-High Intensity Training (HIT) Tabata is the result of a scientific study conducted in 1996 at the National Institute of Fitness and Sports in Tokyo to investigate the effects of moderate endurance training and high intensity interval training.
+High Intensity Training (HIIT) Tabata is the result of a scientific study conducted in 1996 at the National Institute of Fitness and Sports in Tokyo to investigate the effects of moderate endurance training and high intensity interval training.

 The leader of the study and namesake of the method is Dr. Izumi Tabata, one of the world's leading sports scientists.
 He found that the four-minute workout makes athletes faster and fitter than any other sports program.